rv-bit/SunriseSeniorServices/README.md

 # Sunrise Senior Services - A web app for University Project

 ### Information
-> This Application was strictly made with the purpose to finish and assingmnet, any issues with any copyright's im sorry in advance.
+> This Application was strictly made with the purpose to finish an assignment, any issues with any copyright's im sorry in advance.

 # Tech Stack
 ### Frontend